Building Your Own Trusted Execution Environments Using FPGA: Introduction

-\textbf{Benefits of FPGA.} Field-Programmable Gate Array (FPGA) is designed to be configured by users using a hardware description language after manufacturing.
-Besides reconfigurability, it has advantages of high performance, fast development round, etc. As shown in Table~\ref{t:fpgas}, a variety of FPGA products ranging from embedded systems, i.e., Xilinx Zynq-7000 with only 3,600 logic elements ($\approx$\$130), to data center devices, i.e., Agilex F R25A with 2.6 millions of logic elements ($\approx$\$10k), are available in the market.
-Various FPGA-based application-specific accelerators, such as for deep convolutional neural networks~\cite{zhang2015optimizing, suda2016throughput}, recurrent neural networks~\cite{li2019rnn}, classic and post-quantum cryptographic algorithms~\cite{chelton2008fast, elkhatib2021high}, Memcached~\cite{lavasani2013fpga}, etc., have been proposed and deployed on such devices~\cite{qiu2016going, huang2016programming}.

-More interestingly, FPGA can also be used to build general-purpose computing platforms, in which users can design and implement their own softcore CPUs or customize existing open-sourced~\cite{OpenCores, VexRiscv, Neo430, microwatt, a2i, a2o, OpenSPARC, libreSoc} or proprietary ones~\cite{lysecky2009design, nios}.
-The available softcore CPUs range from the partially configurable (i.e., cache size, pipeline depth, memory management unit, etc.) and proprietary low-end 32-bit MicroBlaze~\cite{lysecky2009design}, to the fully customizable and open-sourced mid-end 32-bit RISC-V~\cite{VexRiscv, matthews2017taiga} and high-end 64-bit A2I POWER processor~\cite{a2i}.
-While the low-end softcore CPUs are comparable to micro-controllers, their mid-end and high-end counterparts have performances comparable to hardcore micro-processors~\cite{heinz2019catalog}.
-Because it is possible to formally verify the FPGA implementations of system-on-chip resources~\cite{sieh1997verify, breuer1997refinement}, including the softcore CPUs, users do not have to blindly trust a whole proprietary CPU but just the FPGA configuration modules and verifiers.

-\textbf{Customizing Enclaves Using FPGA.} We present a hardware and software co-design framework to \underline{B}uild \underline{Y}our \underline{O}wn \underline{T}rusted \underline{E}xecution \underline{E}nvironments (\sysname) on commodity FPGA devices.
-Using the \sysname toolchain, users can easily build multiple equally secure and customized enclaves on-demand to execute their Security-Sensitive Applications (SSA).
-An enclave can include only the hardware and software functionality necessary for the SSA and exclude other hardware and software components on the system, minimizing the sizes of hardware and software TCB.
+In this paper, we present a hardware and software co-design framework to \underline{B}uild \underline{Y}our \underline{O}wn \underline{T}rusted \underline{E}xecution \underline{E}nvironments (\sysname). \sysname utilizes commodity System-on-Chip (SoC) Field Programmable Gate Arrays (FPGAs), e.g., AMD EPYC FPGA-infused CPU~\cite{AMDFPGA} and Xilinx SoC FPGA, without requiring any hardware changes.
+With the \sysname toolchain, users can quickly and easily build multiple secure and customized enclaves on-demand to execute their Security-Sensitive Applications (SSA).
+Each enclave is designed to include only the hardware and software necessary for the SSA and excludes other hardware and software components on the system, minimizing the sizes of hardware and software TCB.